uwblueprint/blueprint_intro_to_data_science/README.md

 **Additional Resources:** Will be posted after the talk

+We have the setup instructions for Windows, Mac and Ubuntu.

 ## Set up for Windows

-1. Checkout the readme on the [windows branch](https://github.com/uwblueprint/blueprint_intro_to_data_science/tree/windows#set-up-for-windows) for more details
+1. checkout the readme on the [windows branch](https://github.com/uwblueprint/blueprint_intro_to_data_science/tree/windows#set-up-for-windows) for more details
-1. When you git clone remember to switch branches `git checkout windows`
+1. when you git clone remember to switch branches `git checkout windows`

+## Set up for Ubuntu

+1. Same as Mac except in addition to `pip install -r requirements.txt` also run `sudo apt-get install libgeos-dev`

 ## Set Up for Mac